Suspect illegal activity? Let us know

 Your identity and contact information will be kept confidential to the extent permitted by law.

 When you submit your referral, you will receive a tracking number.
 Keep this number handy; you will need to provide it if you have more information to add later.

-To report fraud, waste, or abuse in a Texas health and human services program, click on the link above, or call the OIG fraud hotline, 1-800-436-6184.
+To report fraud, waste, or abuse in a Texas health and human services program, click here, or call the OIG fraud hotline, 1-800-436-6184.

 To report fraud, waste, or abuse regarding the expenditure of other state funds, contact the State Auditor's Office.

 If you are aware of a fraudulent website targeting HHS recipients or related to HHS programs, please report the concern to the FBI and the Texas Attorney General (referencing that it is a Cybercrimes referral)